Severe Thunderstorm Warning issued for Hale, Hockley, Lamb, Lubbock by NWS - News Break

 Severe Thunderstorm Warning issued for Hale, Hockley, Lamb, Lubbock by NWS

-Effective: 2021-05-24 18:07:00 CDT Expires: 2021-05-24 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Hale; Hockley; Lamb; Lubbock A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR NORTHWESTERN LUBBOCK...NORTHEASTERN HOCKLEY...SOUTHWESTERN HALE AND SOUTHEASTERN LAMB COUNTIES At 607 PM CDT, a severe thunderstorm was located over Whitharral, or 9 miles north of Levelland, moving northeast at 20 mph.
+Effective: 2021-05-24 17:54:00 CDT Expires: 2021-05-24 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Hale; Hockley; Lamb; Lubbock The National Weather Service in Lubbock Texas has issued a * Severe Thunderstorm Warning for Northwestern Lubbock County in northwestern Texas Northeastern Hockley County in northwestern Texas Southwestern Hale County in northwestern Texas Southeastern Lamb County in northwestern Texas * Until 645 PM CDT. * At 554 PM CDT, a severe thunderstorm was located 4 miles north of Levelland, moving northeast at 20 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Littlefield, Anton, Spade and Whitharral.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Littlefield, Anton, Spade, Whitharral and Opdyke West.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov